Free government phones in Kentucky and assistance with paying phone bills.

 In order to apply for help, the customer needs to call their phone company directly.
 While the program is supported by the state and was created by the FCC, all applications are processed directly by the provider.
 So customer service representatives from your phone company will take information and answer questions on Lifeline.

 Lifeline is only for very low income families with limited assets and savings to their name.
 The thresholds are set by the government, and will be loosely based on roughly 150% of poverty levels.
-In addition to that, the discounts will be offered to any household in Kentucky that receives any type of public aid.
+In addition to that, the discounts or free wireless phone will be offered to any household in Kentucky that receives any type of public aid.

 As an example, families in Kentucky that receive utility bill help from the low income energy assistance (LIHEAP), food stamps, SSI disability, section 8 vouchers, Medicaid, TANF, or even free school lunches will be automatically enrolled.
 They should tell this to their phone company, and be prepared of proof of the benefits.

-The account holder needs to be in good standing as well.
+The account holder needs to be in good standing as well in order to get financial help to pay a phone bill or for texting or internet access.
 They need to enter into a payment plan for any outstanding bills they have on their account, or have some type of program in place to catch up.
-So while the federal government rules limit each household to one discount, and only one phone, there are a number of conditions that need to be met.
+So while the federal government rules limit each household to one discount or free phone (and only one unit), there are a number of conditions that need to be met.

-In order to apply, residents need to contact their local or wireless telephone company for enrollment details.
+In order to apply for a free smart phone or assistance, residents need to contact their local or wireless telephone company for enrollment details.
 When starting this process, the person seeking the discount will need to provide proof of participation in a qualifying benefit program.
 In addition to that, they will need to proof of income and all assets for all household members.

-If a phone company does not approve a customer, and they think they were incorrectly denied or are being discriminated against, then this is when the state can step in.
+If a phone company does not approve a customer for financial assistance or free services, and they think they were incorrectly denied or are being discriminated against, then this is when the state can step in.
 The Kentucky Public Service Commission is the agency to call in this case.
 They can be reached at 1-800-772-4636.